gioblu/PJON/strategies/AnalogSampling/README.md

 **Medium:** Light |
 **Pins used:** 1 / 2

-`AnalogSampling` is designed to sample digital data using analog readings.
-It can be used to communicate data wirelessly, through any sort of radiation trasducer but it is optimized for light.
-It was implemented it in the far 2011 as a stand-alone physical layer able to use a couple of LEDs as wireless transceivers connecting two devices in half-duplex mode with a range of maximum 5 meters with ideal conditions.
-It always remained at experimental stage, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
-It has been debugged and updated to act as a PJON Strategy and work nominally with a single bidirectional transceiver (a single LED for both reception and transmission) or using separate pins for transmission and reception, to enable more standard use cases.
+AnalogSampling is designed to sample digital data using analog readings.
+It can be used to communicate data wirelessly through light.
+It is able to use a single LED for both photo-emission and photo-reception phases enabling an half-duplex connection between two devices with a range of maximum 5 meters in ideal conditions using only a pair of LEDs (visible light, infrared or ultraviolet) or with two pairs of any sort of tuned photo-emitters and photo-receivers.
+It was originally implemented it in the far 2011, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
+It has been recently debugged and updated to act as a PJON Strategy.

 ####Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)